 The Sony FE 70-200mm F2.8 GM OSS II is the 2nd generation of the 70-200 f/2.8 lens from Sony, and this new model offers the lightest 70-200mm f/2.8 lens for any system, weighing just 1,045g.
 It also delivers excellent levels of sharpness throughout the zoom range, making it a great choice for anyone looking for a versatile zoom lens.
 There’s rapid focus, and direct aperture control on the lens, making it easy to use, with great results time after time.

-We were blown away by how well this lens performed in testing.
+How well this lens performed in testing blown me away.
 There’s a tiny bit of corner softness when you zoom all the way in to 200mm, but not enough to seriously worry about.
 As a G Master lens, it is unavoidably expensive, so if it’s out of your budget, you may want to scroll down and consider the excellent Sony FE 70-200mm F4 Macro G OSS II, a relatively recent release.

 Read our Sony FE 70-200mm F2.8 GM OSS II review